CoffeeIsCode/ProFile/ReadMe.md

-# ProFile - Change Log
+# ProFile ReadMe File

+## A quickly growing

-This is a log for changes made to the ProFile project.
-Everything that is changed should be recorded in here one way or another.
+This log was originaly for changes made to the ProFile project.
+Everything that was changed should be recorded in here one way or another.
+Then I realized that this project didn't have a ReadMe.md so I converted the _ChangeLog_ as it was the closest thing at the time.

-## Table of Contents
+### Table of Contents

 1. What's New
+2. Latest Update
-2. Updated Functions
+3. Updated Functions

-## **What's New In 2.2.8**
+4.

+### What's New

+This section keeps track of all the updates and is going to probably end up with parts getting moved down the page or to another page all together.

+##ProFile - Ver:2.2.8**
+1. [X] Major bug fixes
+2. [X] Many function updates and added commands.
-* [ ] Minor bug fixes
+3. [X] Minor bug fixes in current functions.
+  4. [X] Changed some of the content that some of them output.
+5. [X] System wide _logging_ for everything.
+6. [X] Error handling added that appends an _Error.log_.

-## **2.2.7**
+## **ProFile - Ver:2.2.7**

 1. [X] Major bug fixes
   1. [X] Removed duplicate functions that caused problems
   2. [X] Updated functions
 2. [X] Updated ProFile `<kyb>`help `</kyb>` command.
 3. [X] Complete command list
 4. [X] Updated quick locations and paths.
 5. [X] Battery usage details
   1. [ ] Collects battery information.
   2. [ ] Collects resource information.
   3. [ ] Creates health report based off saved battery data.
   4. [ ] Quick estimation of time remaining.
 6. [X] Encryption and Decryption methods for data and sensitive information that runs off external script.
 7. [ ] Portable mode.